Restoring Connectivity in Vascular Segmentation using a Learned Post-Processing Model: Conclusion

 \section{Conclusion}

 In this article, we introduced a novel vascular segmentation post-processing to favor vascular network connectivity.
 This post-processing can be used in an unsupervised or supervised context depending on the availability of vascular annotations on the dataset of interest.
-We conducted an extensive validation of our approach both in 2D and 3D and showed that our post-processing is robust to the size of disconnections, converges to a reconnected result when used iteratively and significantly improve the connectivity of segmentation results.
-This approach is purely based on geometric properties of the vessels in binary segmentations and thus some false reconnections may appear.
-Future work include taking into account the intensities of the underlying image to avoid these false reconnections.
+We conducted an extensive validation of our approach both in 2D and 3D and showed that our post-processing is robust to the size of disconnections, converges to a reconnected result when used iteratively, and significantly improves the connectivity of segmentation results.
+We also compared our approach to a recent reconnecting post-processing algorithm, demonstrating that our method reconnects significantly more vessels and does so in a more realistic manner.
+However, our approach is purely based on the vessel's geometric properties in binary segmentations and thus some false reconnections may appear.
+Future works include taking into account the intensities of the underlying image to avoid these false reconnections.